mariamhasan21/20-python-projects/README.md

 # 20-python-projects
 The short programs created on this repository are inspired by Bro Code for my learning purposes.
+I am uploading the programs after learning from BroCode and using my own inputs to make them even better with better logic and usability.

-In this project, I'm making the following codings:
+The following programs are:

 1. Calculator
 2. Weight Conversion